docb/dbRackSequencer/README.md

 ![](images/swen.png?raw=true)

-This module is a port from the QWELK N.E.W.S module (Copyright 2017 Parsa 'raincheque' Jamshidi) with untouched functionality of the original.
+This module is a port from the QWELK N.E.W.S module (Copyright 2017 Parsa 'raincheque' Jamshidi) with unchanged functionality of the original.

 ### HexSeqP2